 Rest assured, your ALEC accounts are protected.

 ALEC employs highly advanced security procedures and very strict precautions.
-Our experienced staff continually monitors your accounts as well as our internal systems for any signs of fraud or criminal attempts to steal money or personal information.
+Our experienced staff continually monitor your accounts as well as our internal systems for any signs of fraud or criminal attempts to steal money or personal information.

 Scams to be aware of.

-Credit and Debit card fraud and ATM skimming are scams people are accustomed to seeing, some new scams going around are:
+Credit and Debit card fraud and ATM skimming are scams people are accustomed to seeing, some scams going around are:

 Wire Mortgage Fraud.

 You’re purchasing a new home and working with your mortgage company to schedule closing.
 The date is set, you receive wiring instructions, and a contact person.
-Then a couple days before closing you receive an email with “new” wiring instructions.
-DON’T wire the funds to the “new” wiring instructions— contact your mortgage company directly, using the original contact information, verify the wiring instructions.
-Fraudsters are hacking title companies trying to get people to wire the funds to a different place.
+Then a couple of days before closing, you receive an email with “new” wiring instructions.
+DON’T wire the funds to the “new” wiring instructions— contact your mortgage company directly, using the original contact information, to verify the wiring instructions.
+Fraudsters are hacking title companies, trying to get people to wire the funds to a different place.
 If the money is sent to the fraudster, YOU are out the money, and your home closing can be affected!

 ATM fraud can occur when individuals lose their card, allow others to use it, or when their Personal Identification Number (PIN) is compromised.